Bringing Up Baby: Nissa the Leopard

+Hepburn was generally unafraid of Nissa until the filming one scene, when Hepburn's skirt twirled, and Nissa lunged at her and had to be subdued by Celeste cracking her whip.
+Grant, however, was terrified; most scenes of the two interacting are done in close-up with a stand-in.
+Hepburn played upon his fear by throwing a toy leopard through the roof of Grant's dressing room during production.
+There were several news reports about Hawks's difficulty filming the live leopard, and the potential danger to highly valuable actors, so some scenes required rear-screen projection.

 Filming

-Shooting began September 23, 1937, and was scheduled to end November 20, 1937, on a budget of $767,676.
+Shooting began September 23, 1937 and was scheduled to end November 20, on a budget of $767,676.
 Filming began in-studio with the scenes in Susan's apartment, moving to the Bel Air Country Club in early October for the golf-course scenes.
 The production had a difficult start due to Hepburn's struggles with her character and her comedic abilities.
 She frequently overacted, trying too hard to be funny, and Hawks asked vaudeville veteran Walter Catlett to help coach her.
 Catlett acted out scenes with Grant for Hepburn, showing her that he was funnier when he was serious.
-Hepburn understood, acted naturally and played herself for the rest of the shoot; she was so impressed by Catlett's talent and coaching ability that she insisted he play Constable Slocum in the film.
+Hepburn understood, acted naturally and played herself for the rest of the shoot; she was so impressed by Catlett's talent and coaching ability that she insisted he play Constable Slocum.